Vincit/objection.js/doc/includes/API.md

 const builder = queryBuilder.modifyEager(pathExpression, modifier);
 ```

-Can be used to modify the eager queries.
+Can be used to modify eager queries.

 The `pathExpression` is a relation expression that specifies the queries for which the modifier is given.